own the global mixing platform.

 Jonathan Boos is an American inventor, entrepreneur, and brand strategist recognized for developing patented consumer innovations that disrupt established categories.
 As the founder of Wurkin Stiffs®, Jonathan built a nationally recognized menswear accessories brand from a single invention and successfully exited in 2025.

-Holding a portfolio of multiple U.S. and global patents, Boos has repeatedly demonstrated an ability to bring never-before-seen products from concept to commercial success.
+Holding a portfolio of multiple U.S. and global patents in various industries, Boos has repeatedly demonstrated an ability to bring never-before-seen products from concept to commercial success.
 His work spans product engineering, intellectual property development, and premium brand creation, with innovations that continue to influence markets worldwide.